hollyschinsky/pgday-eu-star-track/lesson4.md

        })

-###### Parameters
+   **Parameters**<br>

-  - `searchList` - the class selector for the list containing the data to search
+    - searchList - the class selector for the list containing the data to search
-  - `searchIn` - set to the class selector for the content to be searched.
+    - searchIn - set to the class selector for the content to be searched.
 Defaults to `.item-title` otherwise.
-  - `found` - the class selector for the element or block to display with the matches found
+    - found - the class selector for the element or block to display with the matches found
-  - `notFound` - the class selector for the element to display in the case where no matches were found
+    - notFound - the class selector for the element to display in the case where no matches were found

     >These parameters can also be initialized inline the HTML with `data-*` attributes.
   See the [Framework7 docs on Pages](http://framework7.io/docs/pages.html) to learn more about the events that can be handled for a page.

 3. Now go back into `www/index.html`  and add the `searchbar-found` class to the `<div>` element containing